 A. Integrate human rights into policies and strategy

 - Companies should understand the business implications of human rights issues and integrate findings into their strategic business planning.

-- Companies should make a public commitment regarding the respect of human rights, including in their supply chains and other business relationships.
+- Companies should make a public policy commitment regarding the respect of human rights, including their supply chains and other business relationships.

-- Companies should adopt strategies and policies based on emerging industry standards and good practices addressing human rights.
-Strategies and policies should be appropriate to company size, sector, operational context, ownership and structure.
+- Companies should adopt strategies and policies based on industry standards and good practices addressing human rights.
+Strategies and policies should be appropriate to company size, sector, operational context, ownership and business model.

-- Companies should regularly consider whether their organisational structure, incentive systems, training programmes and wider company culture integrate sustainable business practices appropriately.
+- Companies should regularly consider whether their business model, organisational structure, incentive systems, training programmes and wider company culture reflect and integrate respect for human rights.
 Employees and contractors should be engaged in these efforts and made aware of company policies and practices.

 - Companies should consider putting in place a mechanism for third-party expert input into their human rights strategies and policies.
 This should not replace appropriate internal processes, roles and responsibilities.

 B. Integrate salient human rights into risk management

 - Companies should conduct ongoing human rights due diligence, conducted from the perspective of those who may be negatively impacted.
 They should strive to map out all potentially impacted stakeholders and to identify actual and potential adverse impacts in relation to all aspects of a business operation, including potential retaliation against those raising concerns about the impacts of operations on human rights.